 Akshaya Tritiya is also known as Akha Teej and is highly auspicious for Hindus as well as Jains.
 It falls during Shukla Paksha Tritiya in the month of Vaishakha.
 This day is considered to be very auspicious as the Sun and the Moon are at the height of their brightness on this day.

-On 2019 it will be observed on 07th May, Tuesday and this year it is even more auspicious as it falls in conjunction with Rohini Nakshatra.
-The auspiciousness of this day advises people to start new ventures, invest in something significant like buying real estate or gold, and most importantly rituals like marriage.
+In 2020 it will be observed on 26th April, Sunday and this year it is even more auspicious as it falls in conjunction with Rohini Nakshatra.
+The auspiciousness of this day advises people to start new ventures, invest in something significant like buying real estate or gold, and most important rituals like marriage.
 This day is said to bring in a lot of good luck and prosperity.

 Akshaya Tritiya Puja Muhurat = 06:17 AM to 12:15 PM